cbeck88/Wesnoth_MCLP_AI/README.md

         conf.CheckOgg() and \
         conf.CheckLib("liblpsolve55") or Warning("Client prerequisites are not met. wesnoth, cutter and exploder cannot be built.")

-to ensure that you include the lp_solve lib.
+to ensure that lp_solve lib is statically linked into wesnoth.